-Technicians shall inspect the OBD system for model year 2000 and newer vehicles, by plugging the BAR certified data acquisition device (DAD) (reference in in Section 9.2 of Chapter 9) into the vehicle's data link connector; thereby, allowing the BAR-SIS to communicate with the vehicle.
+Technicians shall inspect the OBD system for model year 2000 and newer vehicles, by plugging the BAR certified data acquisition device (DAD) (referenced in Chapter 9.2 of this manual) into the vehicle's data link connector, thereby allowing the BAR-SIS to communicate with the vehicle.
 The BAR-SIS shall access and obtain the VIN, communication protocol, and parameter identifications, as well as all information related to the vehicle safety systems as defined in Title 16, CCR section 3303(s).
 The technician shall only connect the DAD to the vehicle they identified in the BAR-SIS as receiving the vehicle safety systems inspection.